 One of the core attributes of an effective digital team is a focus on creating a “test and learn” culture.
 And what digital marketing experts mean when talking about a “test and learn” culture is one where you put an emphasis on testing your assumptions about your marketing activities, learning from those tests, then doubling down on the areas that work; in other words, “fish where the fishin’s good.”

 - Which pages get the most traffic?
-Again, this is pretty much what exactly what it sounds like.
+Again, this is pretty much exactly what it sounds like.
 Which pages on your site attract the most traffic?
 Where in your app do customers start?
 Where do they connect with you on your social presence?
 Whether your analytics suite calls them landing pages/screens, entry pages, or what-have-you, you’re interested in finding out where prospects start their journey on your website or app.

 - How often do customers reach your conversion page from each of your top entry points?
 You’ll use this data to assign an economic value to each entry page and to determine the potential value each test can deliver.
 Again, this all becomes part of the key data you’ll use to test against and see what’s working – or not – in your marketing activities.

 - What other pages send customers deeper into your purchase funnel?
 Most analytics tools can tell you how often any given page leads to a specific conversion action.
 You’ll use this data to learn which pages contribute to conversions even if they’re not top entry pages.